WTC VCF Covered Illnesses & Cancers for Individuals

 In July 2019, President Donald Trump granted permanent authorization to the fund.
 In addition to the Victim Compensation Fund, you may have heard it referred to as the Health and Compensation Act, the James Zadroga Act, and several other names.
 James Zadroga was a 34-year-old police officer with the NYPD who died of cancer from toxic exposure in 2005.

 You are eligible for a one-time lump sum payment if you have one or more WTC-related health conditions and you fall into one of the four categories described above.
-The other requirement is that you enroll in the WTC Health Program and receive certification from a doctor with the program confirming your specific diagnosis.
+The other requirement is that you are enrolled in the WTC Health Program and receive certification from a doctor with the program confirming your specific diagnosis.

 Administrators of the VCF disburse funds based on several complex factors.
 Some of these include your location in the NYC disaster zone, time spent exposed to toxic dust, and several others.
 The fund pays economic loss, which covers lost wages and earning potential, as well as non-economic damages where applicable.